davetron5000/naildrivin5.com/bio/index.markdown

 ---
 <img src="http://www.gravatar.com/avatar/ae52d95bbc43d0a62044a9a6b5674de0.png">

-I'm a programmer, musician, and author of [“Rails, Angular, Postgres, and Bootstrap”][fullstackbook], [“The Senior Software Engineer”][sweng] and [“Build Awesome Command-Line Applications in Ruby 2”][clibook].
-I speak frequently at national and regional conferences and spend my days currently as a lead engineer at [Stitch Fix][stitchfix].
+I'm a programmer, musician, and author of [“Rails, Angular, Postgres, and Bootstrap”][fullstackbook], [“The Senior Software Engineer”][sweng], and [“Build Awesome Command-Line Applications in Ruby 2”][clibook].
+I speak frequently at national and regional conferences and spend my days currently as a Director of Engineering at [Stitch Fix][stitchfix].
 I've written applications in C, Java, Ruby, Scala, and many others, on large and small teams.
 As a developer, I believe in clean code, making it right, providing a great user experience and using the right tool for the job.
 As a bass player, I believe in using a pick, locking it down, and ripping off Peter Hook.
 As an author, I insist on the Oxford Comma, try to avoid semi-colons, and dislike title case.

 [stitchfix]: http://www.stitchfix.com